duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 </figure>

 * The path is dependent on the minimum curvature producible by the car.
 * The duckiebot can "cheat" at being a Dubins Car since it can turn on the spot.
+This is key to avoiding generated paths that involve huge loops such as the one shown in the image below.
 * This allows for paths that always point the camera towards the next checkpoint.

 <figure class="flow-subfigures">
-    <figcaption>A Dubin path between the current and target pose with a minimum curvature of 2 units on the left and 0.5 on the right.</figcaption>
+    <figcaption>A Dubin path between the current and target pose with a minimum curvature of 2 units on the top and 0.5 on the bottom.</figcaption>
     <figure>
         <img style='width:40em' src="path_dubin_2.png"/>
     </figure>